Halloween is the time of year when we see doorsteps decorated with carved pumpkins and fake cobwebs.

 The first Zombie walk event was held in 2000.

-Following popular TV shows like “The Walking Dead”, zombies have become a significant character at Halloween.
+Following popular TV shows like “The Walking Dead,” zombies have become significant characters on Halloween.

-The concept behind it was to arrange a secret meeting location, everyone dresses in zombie attire, and then roam the streets as if there were a real zombie invasion!
+The concept behind it was to arrange a secret meeting location, everyone dress in zombie attire, and then roam the streets as if there were a real zombie invasion!